Don Shave's Ancestral Family Tree

 Biography

-Birth14 June 1550Robert Backus, IV, was born on 14 June 1550 at Whixley ParishG in Green Hammerton, West Riding of Yorkshire, England (Tudor), EuropeG.
+Birth14 June 1550Robert Backus, IV, was born on 14 June 1550 at Whixley ParishG in Green Hammerton, the West Riding of Yorkshire, England (Tudor), EuropeG.

 Marriage15 September 1567He and Alice Bushnell were married on 15 September 1567 in Over Kellet, Lancashire, England (Tudor), EuropeG+.